California labor laws: A complete guide for small business owners (Updated for 2022)

 - Almost every minor in California needs to have a permit to work.

-- Gross wages earned
+- Gross wages and net wages earned

 - All deductions

 - Your employee’s name (as well as their employee ID number or the last 4 digits of their Social Security Number)